fenago/docker-course/md/lab_7.md

 Docker uses storage drivers to write in the writable layer.
 To find out what driver your operating system is using, run the `docker info` command.

-An understanding of Docker container life cycle events provides a good background when studying why some applications may or may not need persistent storage and outlines the default host storage area (filesystem location) for Docker before a container is explicitly removed.

 Now, let\'s delve into the stateful and stateless modes to decide which container needs persistent storage.